Important Terms Used in Pennsylvania Family Law

 The terms mentioned above are only a fraction of the terms used throughout the practice of family law in Pennsylvania.
 To make sure you and your family’s interests are in good hands, you should consult an experienced attorney at Scaringi Law who is familiar with the legal terminology applicable to your family law case.

-For a free initial consultation, please call our office at (717) 775-7195 or fill out our online request form today.
+To ask about a free initial consultation, please call our office at (717) 775-7195 or fill out our online request form today.